 Improve Healthcare Communications with SMS Solutions for Hospitals & Clinics

 From hospitals to clinics, healthcare institutions are on the front lines of protecting citizens and communities across the globe.
-The need for equal and accessible healthcare continues to be prioritised, with governments going a long way to ensure patients have seamless access to the doctors, facilities and care they require.
+The need for accessible healthcare continues to be prioritised, with governments going a long way to ensure patients have seamless access to the doctors, facilities and care they require.
 A tougher challenge, however, resides in the microeconomics of these institutions and facilities, where ineffective communications continues to plague both patients and health workers alike.
 As we speak, thousands of appointments are being made over physical helpdesks and calls – appointment management alone remains a manual process requiring tedious direct telephone work.
-Likewise, communication hurdles stand in the way of effective patient management too, with the smallest of record requests or healthcare alerts requiring substantial communications infrastructure.

 Unlike dedicated apps or telephone calls, SMS provides healthcare institutions with a seamless medium to communicate with patients.
-By utilizing SMS communications solutions integrated with existing patient management systems and databases, healthcare institutions can automate not just their day-to-day administrative functions, but also patient engagement and reachout activities.
-Not only is SMS accessible across all types of handsets and on any pre-installed messaging app, it also requires absolutely no patient training and produces greater response rates than external apps or patient helplines.
-A robust solution such as SMSEagle SMS/MMS Gateway, for example, enables hospitals and clinics to not just reap massive cost savings in their day-to-day communication activities, but also keep patients in the loop 24/7 with reliable and Internet-independent SMS messaging.
+By utilizing SMS communications solutions integrated with existing patient management systems and databases, healthcare institutions can automate patient engagement and reachout activities.
+Not only is SMS accessible across all types of handsets, it also requires absolutely no patient training and produces greater response rates than external apps or patient helplines.

-By integrating the SMSEagle SMS/MMS Gateway via Zapier with appointment scheduling applications such as Setmore, patients can effectively manage their appointments by simply messaging requests to make new appointments, change appointment details or cancel existing appointments to the phone number of the healthcare institution’s SMSEagle gateway.
+By integrating the SMSEagle SMS/MMS Gateway via API or Emai to SMS with appointment scheduling applications, patients can effectively manage their appointments by sending SMS requests to cancel existing appointments or even change the appointment date.
 These requests are then automatically updated in appointment systems without the need for human intervention.
 Likewise, healthcare institutions can easily contact and remind patients of upcoming appointments, minimizing the number of missed appointments.
 Together, this allows for a faster allocation of appointment slots and better utilization of healthcare resources.

 Keeping patients in the loop